rikhuijzer/blog/posts/writing-effectively.md

 title = "Writing effectively"
 published = "12 August 2020"
-tags = ["valuable", "academia", "writing"] description = "Why writing should be valuable to the reader."
+tags = ["valuable", "academia", "writing"] rss = "Why writing should be valuable to the reader."
 +++

 According to \citet{tMcEnerney}, academics are trained to be poor writers.